Drug information provided by: IBM Micromedex

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of azacitidine injection in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of azacitidine injection to treat myelodysplastic syndrome in children and to treat juvenile myelomonocytic leukemia in children younger than 1 month of age.
 Safety and efficacy have not been established.